ramonsierrarey/TFM/README.md

 # Modeling and Measures

-We are going to use several ML Classifiers algorithms, mostly from `scikit-learn`:
+We have used several ML Classifiers algorithms, mostly from `scikit-learn`:

 * Linear Regression